 Read more →SSL and virtualhosting on 1 IP address?
 I can’t be done!
 Well, this might have been the case a few years ago but times has changed.
-Let’s explore the possibilites to have multiple hosts …
+Let’s explore the possibilites to have multiple hosts running on the …

 Read more →Today I overheard two colleagues discussing one of my favorite subjects: encryption.
 The discussion was about that encrypting data (with a normal block cipher) was working perfectly in ECB mode, but …